gwleuverink/bundle/docs/roadmap.md

 ### Better exception messages

-We need better exception messages & add more problem solutions
+We need better exception messages & add more problem solutions.
+There are a lot of different scenarios to account for and we need your help!
+If you think we should provide a Ignition solution for a specific error please reach out via [GitHub](https://github.com/gwleuverink/bundle).